Mohamed-Elgouhary/RoboRacer-Configure-Jetson-and-Peripherals/README.md

 # 4. Creating a Swapfile

-Run the following commands to create a swapfile which can help with memory-intensive tasks
+Run the following commands to create a swap file, which can help with memory-intensive tasks

 ```bash
 sudo fallocate -l 4G /var/swapfile